Ruchitha2018/React-Interview-Questions/Basics/index.md

 ## Why we cant use for loop inside jsx?
 - You can't use a for loop directly inside JSX because JSX expects expressions, and for is a statement, not an expression.
 - Expressions return values, statements perform actions!

+## Why you can't update props in React?
+- Props are immutable: They cannot be changed by the child component.
+- Unidirectional data flow: Props flow from parent to child, ensuring predictable updates.
+- Controlled by parent: Props reflect parent state; only the parent can update them.
+- Solution: Manage the value in the parent’s state and pass it via props.
+## What are the React Animation Packages?
+- Framer Motion
+- React Spring
+- React Transition Group
+- React Motion

+## What are React Specific Linters?
+- Help maintain clean, consistent and error-free code in React Projects.
+- Plugins:
+ - ```eslint-plugin-react```: Provides linting rules for React.
+ - ```eslint-plugin-react-hooks```: Ensures the correct usage of React Hooks.
+ - ```eslint-plugin-jsx-a11y```: Enforces accessibility best practices in JSX code.
+ - Code formatter, integrates with ESLint using ```eslint-plugin-prettier```.

 ## How events are different in React?
 - React wraps native events in a SyntheticEvent wrapper for cross-browser consistency.